The best local moving companies in Connecticut

 Cost of living: Connecticut vs. Arizona

-- Be sure to adjust your budget before moving.
+- Double-check your budget before moving.
 Average incomes in Arizona are about 20% lower than in Connecticut.

-- Moving to Arizona means you’ll be spending 7% more than you did in Connecticut.
-Be sure to budget for the higher cost of living.
+- Moving to Arizona means you’ll be paying 7% more than you did in Connecticut.
+Make sure to plan your budget so you’re prepared for the increased cost of living.

 - Unemployment in Arizona is about 20% higher than in Connecticut.
 With more people looking for work, employers have a bigger talent pool to choose from, which can make your job search more competitive.

-- Sales taxes are 32% higher in Arizona than in Connecticut, meaning you'll spend more on everyday essentials like clothes, electronics, dining out, and household goods.
+- Sales taxes are 32% higher in Arizona than in Connecticut, so you’ll pay extra for everyday purchases like clothes, electronics, dining out, and household items.

 How life is different in Arizona vs. Connecticut

-- In the most recent presidential election, Arizona voted Democrat, while Connecticut went Democratic.
+- In the most recent presidential election, Arizona leaned Democrat, while Connecticut went with Democratic.

 - You’ll enjoy about 12 inches of rain each year in Arizona, compared to 50 inches in Connecticut.
 With less rain, you can look forward to more sunshine, plenty of time outdoors, and fewer weather-related interruptions, making this a refreshing climate.